abonello/project_5/README.md

     * STRIPE_PUBLISHABLE - I am using stripe to take care of card payment.
 You will need to create a Stripe account.
 This will be the publishable key.
     * STRIPE_SECRET - This is the Stripe secret key.

+   If you are working locally you should set a variable called DEVELOPMENT.
+Set this equal to 1.
+   This will set debug to true and also starts using a local sqlite3 database.
+   If you do not wish to use this default behaviour you will need to do some changes in settings.py.
+These changes will depend on what you would like to achieve.

+10. You will need to start adding a few features, bugs and comments.
+These will be displayed in the `Features & Bugs` page and will start populating the charts.

 &nbsp;